 Load Modifying Resources

 Load Modifying Resources can be offered as ZRCs in the PRA or can be used in FRAPs pursuant to Section 69A.9 or used in an RBDC Opt Out pursuant to Section 69A.9.1.
 As described below, a Demand Resource or a BTMG is eligible to qualify as a Load Modifying Resource if it meets the following requirements.
+A ZG Resource may qualify as a BTMG if not registered as a Generation Resource or DIR.
 All LMRs that are cleared in the PRA or were submitted in a FRAP for a Season or submitted in an RBDC Opt Out must be available for use in the event of an Emergency as declared by the Transmission Provider, pursuant to the Emergency operating procedures of the Transmission Provider, unless replaced with other ZRCs pursuant to Section 69A.3.1.h.
 ZRCs from Demand Resources will be grossed-up by the amount of avoided transmission losses in accordance with Section 68A.8.b and also by the applicable PRM in accordance with Section 68A.2.
 ZRCs from BTMGs will be grossed-up by the amount of avoided transmission losses in accordance with Section 68A.8.b.
 In accordance with the BPM for Resource Adequacy, the Transmission Provider will qualify an LMR for the applicable Season in the upcoming Planning Year.
 The amount of ZRCs from Demand Resources and BTMG has to be consistent with the expected reduction in demand at the time of the Transmission Provider’s expected Coincident Peak Demand.

 Behind the Meter Generation Eligibility

 1. In accordance with the BPM for Resource Adequacy, the Transmission Provider will qualify a BTMG for the applicable Season in the upcoming Planning Year.
 A Market Participant that possesses ownership or equivalent contractual rights in a BTMG can request accreditation for such BTMG.
 The Market Participant registering the BTMG must include the contracts with each end-use customer indicating rights behind the BTMG to generate behind-the-meter generation.
 Notwithstanding, a copy of a contract with an end-use customer will not be required if the Market Participant is, or has non-contractual legal rights to control, the end use customer.
-In addition, the Market Participant must meet the following requirements:
+In addition, a Market Participant registering a BTMG or ZG Resource participating as a BTMG must meet the following requirements:

 a. registering such resource(s) with the Transmission Provider as documented in the BPM for Resource Adequacy.